Charles A. Cook

-Charles A. Cook (died March 18, 1878) was an early settler of present-day Colorado and the second mayor of Denver.
+Charles A. Cook (died March 18, 1878) was an American politician.
+He was an early settler of present-day Colorado and the second mayor of Denver.
 He was indicted and tried for conspiracy to defraud the government for falsifying names on homestead and pre-emption land claims and then selling the property.
 After the first trial, the case resulted in a hung jury.
 The charges were thrown out at the second trial.

 Business and political career

 Cook had owned land in the town of Highland, which he sold on December 6, 1859.
 He was the second mayor of Denver, Colorado, serving from November 1861, when Denver was part of the Kansas Territory, until April 1863.
 He succeeded John C. Moore, who served as mayor 1859 to 1861 when Denver was part of the provisional Jefferson Territory.
 Cook was one of the directors of the Butterfield Overland Dispatch Company, which provided stage coach and mail service through Denver, one of the original stockholders of First National Bank of Denver, and of the C.A.
 Cook and Company.